Valyutik/dungeon-code/README.md

 ## 🚀 Getting Started

-**Dungeon Code** is a gamified workflow system for JetBrains YouTrack that turns task management into a true adventure.
+**Dungeon Code** is a app for JetBrains YouTrack that turns task management into a true adventure.
 Follow the steps below to set it up in your environment:

 ---